Network security only as strong as your weakest link

 While firewalls and clamping down on foreign devices in the workspace can be effective, what happens when the workspace is now wherever your team want it to be?

 “The upshot is that ICT managers can’t afford to just batten down the hatches.
-Thinking needs to encompass third parties to ensure reliable lines of supply and supporting infrastructure.”
+Thinking needs to move to the wider network needs where employees are geographically spread and this also encompasses the role of third parties in ensuring reliable lines of supply and supporting infrastructure.”

 The PWC report, 'Cybersecurity in a digital business world', reveals that New Zealand companies are responding appropriately to security threats within their control e.g. safety of data.
 The survey found that 68% of local cybersecurity leaders will invest more in security as their business model evolves – but it’s the things that the business can’t control that are the issue: third-party suppliers.